Brian Rapoza headshot (2).png

 American Flamingo

-Florida Bay, Everglades National Park, Monroe County: Last reported March 14 (eBird) Photo Directions: From the intersection of Florida's Turnpike and US 1 in Florida City, turn right on Palm Drive (SW 344 Street) and drive west 1.6 miles.
+Snake Bight, Florida Bay, Everglades National Park, Monroe County: Last reported May 17 (eBird) Photo Directions: From the intersection of Florida's Turnpike and US 1 in Florida City, turn right on Palm Drive (SW 344 Street) and drive west 1.6 miles.
 Turn left on SW 192 Avenue and drive south 2 miles.
 Turn right on SW 376 Street (SR 9336) and drive west 5 miles to the park entrance (fee, open 24 hours).
 From the fee station, continue west 38 miles to Flamingo.
-Birds have been seen in various locations in Florida Bay, including around Clive Key and in Snake Bight and Garfield Bight.
-Visits to Clive Key are included on the Florida Bay boat tour, which departs from the Flamingo marina.
-Snake Bight and Garfield Bight are accessible by canoe/kayak; launch from the Flamingo marina (canoe/kayak rentals available).
+Birds have been seen in various locations in Snake Bight, which is accessible by canoe/kayak; launch from the Flamingo marina (canoe/kayak rentals available).
 Map

 Older Reports